YumikoooD/SofIA/README.md

 ### 1. Simplified Registration & Onboarding (Education, Public Services, Banking)
 🎓 **Example**: A student wants to enroll in university.
 Instead of filling out 5 forms, they **chat with SofIA on WhatsApp**.
 SofIA extracts their details (ID card, proof of residence, etc.) and **automatically completes administrative forms**.

-### 2. Recruitment & Job Applications
-📄 **Example**: A candidate applies for a job on LinkedIn.
-Rather than filling out a standard form, they **answer a few questions via SofIA**, which pre-fills their application, attaches their resume, and submits it.

-### 3. Subscriptions & Banking Services
+### 2. Subscriptions & Banking Services
 🏦 **Example**: A user wants to apply for a bank card.
 SofIA retrieves their **KYC information** and **prepares their banking file**, including required documents.

-### 4. Administrative Requests
+### 3. Administrative Requests
 🏛️ **Example**: A citizen applies for a vehicle registration.
 SofIA guides them through a conversation, **automatically fills out the form fields**, and **only asks for confirmation**.

+### 4. Travel & Visa Applications
+✈️ **Example**: A traveler needs to apply for a visa.
+Instead of manually filling out embassy forms, they **chat with SofIA**, which collects their passport details, travel history, and supporting documents, then pre-fills and submits the visa application.

-### 5. E-Commerce & Insurance
+### 5. Customer Support & Issue Resolution
-🛒 **Example**: When making a financed purchase, SofIA **assists the user** in filling out the credit application instead of leaving them to navigate through complex pages alone.
+🛠 **Example**: A user needs to report a problem with a service.
+Instead of navigating through support pages and ticketing systems, they **explain the issue to SofIA**, which categorizes the request, fills out the support ticket, and escalates it to the right department.

 ---